iqm.iqm_client.models.Instruction#

 Bases: BaseModel

-We currently support the following native instruction types:
+We currently support the following native operations:

 name